boston-dynamics/spot-sdk/docs/concepts/choreography/choreography_service.md

 * controls_arm: Does this move require the arm track.
 * controls_legs: Does this move require the legs track.
 * controls_body: Does this move require the body track.
-* display: Several bits of information for how Choreographer should draw the move.
+* display: Information for how Choreographer should display the move.
-   * color: What color to draw the box for the move in the tracks at the bottom of the display.
+   * color: The color to draw the box for the move in the timeline tracks.
-   * markers: At what slices to draw small grey vertical lines.
+   * markers: The slices to draw the small grey vertical lines.
 These usually correspond to events such as touchdown and liftoff, and help the user line those events up as desired (e.g. on the beat).
 Negative values here indicate slices before the end of the move.
    * description: A text description of the move.
    * image: The location of an image to display for the move.
-Currently unused.

 ### MoveParamsConfig.txt

-This config file gives the default value for each of the parameters associated with individual moves.
-For those moves that are double or int32, it also gives the minimum and maximum values.
+The `MoveParamsConfig` file gives the default value for each of the parameters associated with individual moves.
+For moves that contain numerical parameters (e.g. double, int32), the config file will also specify the minimum and maximum values.

+The config file is formatted as follows.
 There will be a block of text separated by empty lines for each available move.

-The first line of each block will have two values.
+The first line of each block will have two values:

-2) The name of the moves.
+1) The name of the moves.
-1) Which option in the oneof params within the MoveParams proto this move uses to specify its parameters.
-For moves with no parameters, the second entry in the first line should say NONE, and there will be no further lines in that block of text
+1) Which option in the oneof `params` field within the `MoveParams` proto this move uses to specify its parameters.
+For moves with no parameters, the second entry in the first line should say `NONE`, and there will be no further lines in that block of text

 The remaining lines describe the default (and possibly min/max) values for one parameter per line.
 The first field in each of these lines will be the name of the parameter.
 Dots (“.”) indicate a level of hierarchy within the proto.
 For parameters that are of type bool or Enum, there will be two fields in the line, and the second field will be the default value.
 For parameters that are of type double or int32, there will be 4 fields in the following order: